American Patriot Party, Oregon Patriot Party, American Patriots Party us

 American Patriot Party

-Endorses Candidates outside it's own party that most closely follows our aims and goals for a free country.
+The American Patriot Party Endorses Candidates outside it's own party that most closely follows our aims and goals for a free country.

-Review the National American Patriot Party website Forum and see who, why, and what Patriot Party members voting for.
+Candidates Page and see who, why, and what American Patriot Party members are voting for.

-See the Patriot Party solution to the two party monopoly, The Patriot Party is made up of registered Republicans, Libertarians, Democrats who wish to see the true intent of the founding fathers of this country realized.
+See the Patriot Party solution to the two party monopoly, The American Patriot Party is made up of registered Republicans, Libertarians, Democrats who wish to see the true intent of the founding fathers of this country realized.

 The two candidate voting system: